About the Journal

 The journal encourages the sharing of research data.

-• Where the data can be accessed
+• Where the data can be accessed;

-• Whether there are justified restrictions
+• Whether any justified restrictions on data access apply.

-Data involving human subjects must be anonymized.
+Data involving human participants must be anonymized.

 7. Ethical Oversight

-Research involving human subjects must indicate:
+Research involving human participants must include:

-Approval by a Research Ethics Committee (REC)
+• Approval by a Research Ethics Committee (REC);

-Research involving animals must indicate:
+Research involving animals must include:

 8. Plagiarism and Similarity